-- Take a Picture of the Background
+- Take a picture of your background

-- Add a Blur Effect in Kapwing
+- Add a blur effect in Kapwing

-- Upload the New Background to Zoom
+- Upload the new background to Zoom

-1. Take a Picture of the Background
+1. Take a Picture of Your Background

 Since Zoom doesn’t have a blur effect built in, take a picture of your background to apply the blur effect inside another app.
 For this step, use your webcam or a smartphone camera -- just make sure the phone is positioned where your webcam would be.
 To take a picture with your webcam, use the Camera app on Windows or the Photo Booth app on Mac.